magikghost/recur-macOS/Plugins.md

 # Current Plugins

+## SoundReactPlugin

+Listens on the input to a USB soundcard and sends modulation values to the rest of r_e_c_u_r.
+See the docs on Sound Reactivity for further details.

 ## WJSendPlugin

 Sends commands to Panasonic mixers using a USB->serial dongle - tested with MX30 and MX50 but probably works with AVE55 and any other video mixer that uses the same serial protocol.